 Long term budget traveling realism’s.

-Long term budget traveling realism’s is what people don’t tell you about!
+Long term budget traveling realism’s are the things you don’t get told about!

-Let’s be honest here, before most of us start traveling, we imagine and picture what it’s going to be like.
-We build a picture in our heads from the planning and researching we do.
-We read blogs and watch videos about all the amazing things we want to do and to see, the new countries and cultures we are going to experience.
-Most of us will fantasize and dream up how the trip will play out, thinking of the kind of people we’ll meet, the food we’ll taste and the adventures that will captivate us.
+Let’s be honest here before most of us start budget traveling we do some research and planning.
+In doing so, naturally, our imaginations run wild and we build highlight reels in our minds.
+We read blogs and watch videos about all the amazing things to see and do, the new countries and cultures we’ll experience.
+Most of us will fantasize and dream up how the trip will play out, thinking about the people we’ll meet, the food we’ll taste and the adventures that are sure to captivate us.

-We wrap ourselves up in the planning and paint pictures in our heads of how our days are going to be filled with amazing adventures from one day to the next.
-Most of us forget to even think about the days where there will be no adventure, the times when our funds run dry, or the times we might let our feelings get the best of us.
 And why would we?
-These are negative thoughts, we don’t want to dampen our spirits.
-Sure we might prepare for some eventualities, safety aspects and have a back up plan if certain things go wrong but how deep do we really think about it?
+They are negative thoughts, we don’t want to dampen our spirits before a dream trip.
+Sure we might prepare for some eventualities, safety aspects and have a backup plan if certain things do go wrong but how deep do we really think about it?

 The harsh truth.